Skip to content

 In December 2024, the Anniston City Council appointed Lewis unanimously to fill the Ward 1 vacancy left by Jay Jenkins.
 He was sworn in with his hand on his great-grandmother's Bible.
 The Bible dates to the early 1920s.
 His father had used it when he was sworn in to the Calhoun County Commission.

-He ran for a full term in August 2025.
-He won in a landslide.
+He ran for a full term in August 2025 and won in a landslide.
 He is now Vice Mayor, serving alongside Mayor Ciara Smith-Roston, the city's first Black female mayor and its youngest ever.
+He has said he ran because of a milestone birthday, because he wanted to be an asset and not a liability.

 Responses